DylanKentish/ECM3440-python/README.md

 The Web Server Gateway Interface (WSGI) is a standard interface between web server software and web applications written in Python.
 It's not something you need to know the details of as there are Python frameworks that will do the hard work for you.

 Frameworks like `bottle` and `flask` make it easy to process web *forms*, handle uploading and downloading of files, and other capabilities required of web sites.
+These frameworks use decorators to associate callbacks with URL patterns.
+To read and understand such programs it's necessary to be familiar with several programming idioms.

 `bottle` example